odeviceblack/sscanf/README.md

 }
 ```

 Note that the branches must be mutually exclusive in some way.
 If they overlap you may never get a later one.
+Also variables from branches not taken may be clobbered in any way, so don't rely on their values at all.

 ### Enums And Arrays